petkivim/http-monitoring-tools/README.md

 ```

 `isHealthy` is `true` when `httpStatusCode` is between 200 and 399.
 Otherwise
 `isHealthy` is `false`.
-Some sites, e.g. Squarespace, may return status code
+Some sites, e.g. sites hosted on Squarespace, may
-400 if `user-agent` HTTP header is missing even if the site is working normally.
+return status code 400 if `user-agent` HTTP header is missing even if the site
-Therefore, the default value `{ 'user-agent': '...' }` is used.
+is working normally.
+Therefore, the default value `{ 'user-agent': '...' }` is
+used.

 #### Options
 | Option | Default | |